geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 A Firebase collection called ChapterZipMap will provide a default mapping of US postal (zip) codes to chapterIDs.
 This mapping initially defines each US county as a GGC Chapter.

 Outside of the US, each (country code, postal code) pair will be its own Chapter.
-This is not optimal but it provides a way to make GGC available to users outside the US without constructing a world-wide ChapterZipMap.
+This is not optimal but it provides a way to make GGC immediately available to users outside the US without constructing a world-wide ChapterZipMap.
+We can restructure non-US chapters later.

 Unlike many other entity IDs, the complete set of chapterIDs is defined in advance in GGC.
 In other words, we can compute all of the chapterIDs on earth, and they do not depend upon the number of users or their behavior.
 In contrast, there is no *a priori* limit to the number of (say) Planting IDs.

-While chapterIDs are finite, they are not necessarily *fixed*.
+While chapterIDs are finite, they are not necessarily *fixed* in terms of their numbers and the geographic regions that they encompass.
 For US Chapters, we can change the set of chapters by changing the entries in the ChapterZipMap.
-For example, while our initial approach is to implement the ChapterZipMap such that there is a one-to-one correspondence between US chapters and US counties, we could in future change the ChapterZipMap so that a single US county could have multiple Chapters, or multiple counties could be combined into a single Chapter, or some other approach.
+For example, while our initial approach is to implement a one-to-one correspondence between US chapters and US counties, we could in future change the ChapterZipMap so that a single US county could have multiple Chapters, or multiple counties could be combined into a single Chapter, or some other approach.
 (Changing chapter geographic boundaries requires more than just changing the ChapterZipMap; the point here is that our representation does not lock us in to our initial definition for Chapters.)
-The only hard constraint is that each Zip Code is assigned to one and only one Chapter.
+The only hard constraint is that each postal code is assigned to one and only one Chapter.

 To support readability, chapter numbers in this documentation page will begin with a "0".
 We do not need to enforce this in the actual app.